DioxusLabs/dioxus/docs/main-concepts/02-hello.md

 Next, we're greeted with the `rsx!` macro.
 This lets us add a custom DSL for declaratively building the structure of our app.
 The semantics of this macro are similar to that of JSX and HTML, though with a familiar Rust-y interface.
 The `html!` macro is also available for writing components with a JSX/HTML syntax.

-The `rsx!` macro is lazy: it does not immediately produce elements or allocates, but rather builds a closure which can be rendered with `ctx.render`.
+The `rsx!` macro is lazy: it does not immediately produce elements or allocates, but rather builds a closure which can be rendered with `cx.render`.

 Now, let's launch our app in a development server: